Scottish Apprenticeships Explained: Foundation, Modern, Graduate

 UCAS points

 Foundation Apprenticeships are recognised by UCAS.
-At SCQF Level 6 they carry the same tariff points as a Higher at the equivalent grade.
-A Foundation Apprenticeship graded A is worth 33 UCAS points — exactly the same as a Higher A — and Scottish universities increasingly treat it as a full Higher for offer purposes.
+An FA at SCQF Level 6 carries 42 UCAS points on a pass — FAs are assessed pass/fail, not graded A–C, and the 42 points actually exceed a Higher A (33 points).
+Scottish universities increasingly treat an FA as a full Higher for offer purposes.

 Modern Apprenticeship (MA)